 I’m finally sharing my Etsy: Made in Canada roadtrip with you.
 Sorry for the slight delay peeps but I was waiting on some photos so I could really show you what a great event it was.
 It’s been a few years since I’ve done a craft show.
 It’s kinda like a hangover.
 You swear you will NEVER drink again but then the next weekend all is forgotten and you’re back at the bar ordering a gin & tonic.
 Heck, make it a double.
 Except with a craft show it’s in reverse.
 The painful part comes first, then the fun.
 So full disclosure, I signed up because I wanted to get crafty and have a great event to look forward to but I completely forgot and underestimated how much work goes into prepping for a craft show and I was poooooped by the time the day came.
 Usually I’m not a big fan of long drives (although I love being the passenger) but it was a gorgeous weekend and Ford Canada was kind enough to lend me a sweet brand new Fusion to get me and all my craftiness up to Ottawa so I was kinda looking forward to the roadtrip.

 So I admit that I’m more of a city drivin’ small hatchback kinda girl but this sedan was a sweeeeeet ride compared to my 10 year old Ford Focus.
+It’s one of those cars that you might discover while having a look around the best used car dealer in Salina, KS, in Canada or anywhere around the world.
 Don’t get me wrong, my Focus has served me well and I’ve stuffed that thing with more pieces of furniture and whatever else you can think of but it was such a treat to drive a brand new car with all the bells and whistles, including that crazy self parallel parking and basically a mini laptop on the dash that I could talk to and it would just make stuff happen.
 Amazing.
 But most importantly it could hold all my stuff in the trunk – without putting the seats down – with room to spare.

 Fall is my favourite season and pretty much the only time ever that I actually enjoy long drives.
 We can get pretty caught up in daily life stuff so it’s nice to just cruise for a few hours with this view.
 Look ma, not speeding!
 Of course any trip up the 401 wouldn’t be complete without a stop at The Big Apple, which also happened to match my Ford Fusion.
 Yes I got some pie, no I didn’t share.
 I learnt whilst travelling that I needed a bigger space if I were to do this again, as the boot space was getting a bit too cramped!
 Next time I will be hiring an RV and researching the best generators for rv here to make sure that the travelling is smooth!